-Visit our Housing Options site for detailed information about applying for residence and a wealth of resources about living off-campus.
+Visit our Residence site for detailed information about applying for residence and our Off-Campus Housing page for a wealth of resources about living off-campus.

 This is the fun part!
 You've worked so hard to qualify for admission, you've done your research, paid us a visit and know that Fleming is the college for you.

 Congratulations!
 You have a made a fantastic choice.
 All that's left to do is accept your offer.

 Follow the instructions in your offer of admission package to confirm your offer.

 Your confirmation will then be sent automatically to Fleming.

 Confirm by the deadline indicated to secure your seat!

 You will be provided with appropriate instructions in your offer package as to how and when to confirm - often times by email or phone.